rixx/books.rixx.de/data/reviews/michael-ende/the-neverending-story/index.md

   text: A more modern and less philosophical take on books that suck you in.
 - book: astrid-lindgren/the-brothers-lionheart
   text: The books don't have much in common beyond being 70s fantasy for kids, but I loved them at the same time.
+- book: c-s-lewis/the-lion-the-witch-and-the-wardrobe
+  text: If the Neverending Story didn't have enough moralising for you.
 ---
 Neverending – oh, if only!
 I loved this book as a kid, and there are infinite possibilities for tie-ins (though arguably the book is better off without them).